Jatin083/Lenis-landing-page/README.md

 - **GSAP**: For advanced animations and scroll-triggered effects.
 - **Lenis**: Provides smooth and performant scroll animations.

-## Usage
+## License

-This project demonstrates how to combine Lenis and GSAP to create a fluid, animated landing page experience.
-You can modify the code to suit your design and animation needs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.